romkatv/powerlevel10k/README.md

 advantage over Powerlevel9k and manages to render prompt with low latency.

 However, every theme failed miserably on the humongous Linux kernel repo, showing prompt latency over 5 seconds.
-This might be related to some sort of system cache, which can fit indices of smaller repos but of Linux kernel.
-To work around this problem, you can instruct [gitstatus](https://github.com/romkatv/gitstatus) to not scan dirty files on repos with over 4k files in the index (see `GITSTATUS_DIRTY_MAX_INDEX_SIZE` in [gitstatus docs](https://github.com/romkatv/gitstatus).
-Linux kernel is the only repo in these benchmarks that is affected by this setting.
-Its prompt latency goes down to 32 ms. The prompt no longer shows whether there are dirty (unstaged or untracked) files but it does indicate with the color that there _might_ be such files.
+This might be related to some sort of system cache that can fit indices of smaller repos but not of Linux kernel.
+To work around this problem, you can instruct [gitstatus](https://github.com/romkatv/gitstatus) to not scan dirty files on repos with over 4k files in the index (see `GITSTATUS_DIRTY_MAX_INDEX_SIZE` in [gitstatus docs](https://github.com/romkatv/gitstatus)).
+Linux kernel is the only repo in these benchmarks that is over this threshold.
+Its prompt latency goes down to 32 ms but the prompt no longer shows whether there are dirty (unstaged or untracked) files.
+It does helpfully indicate with the color that there _might_ be such files.

 ## What's the catch?